 Students follow the WJEC Religious Studies GCSE course.
 They will be expected to study two world religions in depth- one of which must be Christianity.
 Students will then study a range of philosophical and ethical issues from both religious and non-religious perspectives.
-In Y10, we look at the creation of the world and our place in it.
+Some of the topics studied include the creation of the world and our place in it.
 We discuss the sanctity of life and how this applies to issues such as abortion, euthanasia and organ donation.
-We also tackle issues related to crime and punishment and forgiveness.
-Y11 involves looking at the changing nature of relationships in our modern world before moving onto the extremely relevant issue of human rights.
+We also tackle issues related to the changing nature of relationships in our modern world before moving onto the extremely relevant issue of human rights.
 We discuss complex topics such as censorship, discrimination and wealth.
 Students will have opportunities to express their own ideas and opinions on these issues while being encouraged to understand the views of others.